 Description

 It is hard to find a user interface design that is obvious to all users.
-Human help or beginners help gives flexibility and support to people who are struggling with the interface.
+Human help or beginner’s help gives flexibility and support to people who are struggling with the interface.

 Although providing extra help may be a burden, there are content providers who want to be as inclusive as possible.
 They may look to these guidelines for direction on how to include everyone.
-This might include educational sites, or sites who truly believe that their content is important to everyone.
+This might include educational sites, or site owners who truly believe that their content is important to everyone.
 It is therefore important to have some AAA criteria to provide this guidance.

-Beginner's help is useful for people who are new to using the Internet or for people who learn slowly or have an impaired memory and therefor do not remember terms and design.
+Beginner's help is useful for people who are new to using the Internet or for people who learn slowly or have an impaired memory and therefore do not remember terms and design.

 Help content enables a user to conveniently access information needed to understand how to use the website effectively.
-Users' who need help content are usually already confused.
+Users who need help content are usually already confused.

 Human help includes: